armandofox/armandofox.github.io/_pages/music-theater/bio-music.md

 bands, including *Spoon *and *More at Eleven, *have been finalists in MIT's Battle of the Bands, surely a distinction far more prestigious than the Grammy Awards.

+### Generic short bio

+Armando Fox is a classically trained (since age 5) pianist who completed pre-conservatory training at the Mannes College of Music, New York (now part of the New School), where he studied piano performance with [Michael Boriskin](https://www.facebook.com/MichaelBoriskin/) and others as well as music theory, ear training, ensemble performance, choir, arranging... the whole enchilada.
+He grew up in New York City and loves musicals; he's Music Directed about thirty of them, including several original orchestrations or reductions for both classic and new works.